Blade of the Phantom Master: Characters

+Production

+The premise and characters of Blade of the Phantom Master are heavily inspired by classic Korean tales, particularly the tragic, lesser-known version of The Legend of Chun Hyang, which drew criticism from some Korean readers for its dark tone.
+Youn also incorporated elements from stories such as amhaengeosa and historical figures like Heo Jun.
+The character Munsu is based on the historical Park Mun-su, a military officer and amheng osa from the Joseon Dynasty known for punishing corruption and defending the kingdom.
+Sando draws from Ju Non-gae, a figure celebrated for sacrificing herself to kill a Japanese general during the Seven-Year War.
+Youn initially worried the concept of amheng osa might feel foreign to Japanese audiences, but discovered similar historical roles across cultures, reinforcing the universality of combating corruption.
+He also acknowledged influence from Natsuki Sumeragi’s manga Richō Angyōki, admiring its historical accuracy despite it being a foreign interpretation.

 Media

 Comic

 The Blade of the Phantom Master comic was serialized in Japan in Shogakukan's seinen manga magazine Monthly Sunday Gene-X from March 19, 2001, to August 18, 2007.
 It was also published as manhwa in South Korea's Young Champ.
 The work was collected into 17 graphic novel volumes, which were published by Shogakukan in Japan and Daiwon C.I. in South Korea.
 As of 2005, these collections have sold over 2 million copies between the two countries.
 Translation of the comic from Korean to Japanese was provided by Manabu Okazaki.
 Many chapters included special author's notes to give background on Korean folktales and historical figures referenced in the story, and to explain instances in which the author chose to deviate from generally accepted fact in his portrayals.
 For instance, in volume 4, Youn provided information on Hwanung, a sage from the Korean legend, Dangun Shinhwa.
 He feared his portrayal of Hwanung as a summoned creature dressed in S&M gear might cause misunderstandings among readers of the comic, and explained that his development of the character in the comic was influenced by interesting but unsupported statements from the internet, whereas the Hwanung of legend holds a very high status in Korea, on a par with "that of Jesus Christ in Western society."